 Rennova Health, Inc. ("Rennova" or the "Company") is furnishing you this Proxy Statement on behalf of its Board of Directors to solicit proxies for its Annual Meeting of Stockholders (the "Annual Meeting"), and any adjournments or postponements of the Annual Meeting.
-We plan to hold the Annual Meeting on Thursday, December 22, 2016, at 11:00 a.m.
+We plan to hold the Annual Meeting on [], December [], 2016, at 11:00 a.m.
 Eastern Time, at the offices of Akerman LLP located at 777 South Flagler Drive, Suite 1100, West Tower, West Palm Beach, Florida 33401.
-The approximate date that this Proxy Statement, the accompanying Notice of Annual Meeting, and the enclosed Form of Proxy are first being sent to stockholders is on or about December 5, 2016.
-The Company's Annual Report on Form 10-K for the year ended December 31, 2015, as amended (the "Annual Report"), will be mailed or delivered concurrently with this Proxy Statement.
+The approximate date that this Proxy Statement, the accompanying Notice of Annual Meeting, and the enclosed Form of Proxy are first being sent to stockholders is on or about November [], 2016.
+The Company's Annual Report on Form 10-K, as amended (the "Annual Report"), will be mailed or delivered concurrently with this Proxy Statement.
 The Annual Report is not to be regarded as proxy soliciting materials.
 The Company's principal executive offices are located at 400 South Australian Avenue, Suite 800, West Palm Beach, Florida 33401.